 For more information, review the Plan Brochure and Dental Comparison Chart located in the Forms & Resources section below.

 - Eligible for State Group Health Insurance, and

 - Are not receiving a Wisconsin Retirement System (WRS) annuity.

-For detailed information regarding who you can cover on this plan, see the Dependent Eligibility Grid under Forms & Resources.
+For detailed information on who you can cover on this plan, see the .

-Once you are enrolled in a supplemental dental plan, you must remain enrolled for the calendar year.
+Once enrolled in a supplemental dental plan, you must remain enrolled for the entire calendar year.

-For Delta Dental premiums, see the Premiums page.
+For Supplemental Dental Insurance premiums review the Benefit Premiums web page.